0 have signed. Let’s get to 5,000!

 However, in another scenario, the person who has your pet may refuse to return him/her simply because they want to keep them for themselves, claiming that you "gave" them your pet.
 In some counties, even ownership papers or signed paperwork is not enough to get your pet back.

-In the eyes of the law, this is now a civil matter and your pet will not be allowed to go home until the court gets around to hearing the case.
+In the eyes of the law, this is now a civil matter and your pet will not be allowed to go home until the court gets around to hearing the case or a settlement can be reached.
 This is also true for any other "property" you may own.
-Most people are good with waiting for a court to hear their case in situations that fall under “property law”, except when it comes to a beloved pet, who is "living" property.
+Most people are good with waiting for a court to hear their case in situations that fall under “property law”.
+This is not true when it comes to a beloved pet, who is "living" property.

 Pet legal status change from "Property" to "Companion Animal"